 Tips

-Please read the rules before reading the tips below.
+It is advisable to read the rules before going through the tips below.

 Find pairs

-Because at most two equal numbers immediately next to or below each other are allowed, pairs can be supplemented with the other number.
-Thus, in the example below, both blue boxes should contain a zero.
+Because no more than two identical numbers may be placed next to or below each other, pairs can be completed with the other number.
+In the example below, both blue cells must therefore contain a zero.

 Avoid trios

-If two cells contain the same number with an empty cell in between, this empty cell should contain the other number.
-The blue cell in the example below should contain a one, because otherwise a trio appears.
+If two cells contain the same number with an empty cell between them, the other number can be entered in this empty cell.
+The blue cell in the example below must therefore contain a one; entering a zero would create a trio.

 Complete rows and columns

-Each row and each column should contain an equal number of zeros and ones.
-If the required number of zeros is reached in a row or a column, the remaining cells should contain a one, and vice versa.
-In the example below, each row and each column should contain 3 ones and 3 zeros.
-This implies that the blue cell in the third row should be a one, and that both blue cells in the third column should be zeros.
+Each row and column contains an equal number of zeros and ones.
+If the maximum number of zeros in a row or column is reached, the remaining cells can be filled with a one, and vice versa.
+In the example below, each column and row contains three zeros and three ones.
+This means that the blue cell in the third row is a one, and the two blue cells in the third column can be filled with a zero.

-Eliminate impossible combinations based on completed rows and columns
+Eliminate impossible combinations based on completely filled rows and columns

-In the example below, there are a one and a zero missing in the bottom row.
-If the one is filled in in the left blue cell and the zero in the right blue cell, the bottom row becomes equal to the second row.
-Because this is not allowed, the left blue cell should be a zero, and the right blue cell a one.
+In the example below, a one and a zero are missing from the bottom row.
+If the one is entered in the left blue cell and the zero in the right blue cell, a row equal to the second row will be created.
+This is not allowed.
+Therefore, the zero must be entered in the left blue cell and the one in the right blue cell.

 Eliminate other impossible combinations

-In the situation below there is only a single one missing in the fourth row.
-If this one is placed in the blue cell, all cells in between should be zeros, resulting in a trio (three zeros in a row).
-Because this is not allowed, the blue cell should contain a zero.
+In the example below, a one is missing and two zeros are missing in the fourth row.
+If we fill in the one in the blue cell (and the two zeros in the other two empty cells in the fourth row), a trio is created.
+Because this is not allowed, the blue cell must contain a zero.